Marker Logo

 Inscription.

-Erected 1961 by National Park Service, U.S. Department of the Interior.
+Erected 1961 by National Park Service - U.S. Department of the Interior.

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the National Historic Landmarks series list.
 A significant historical date for this entry is August 21, 1935.

 Location.
 40° 33.033′ N, 91° 22.999′ W. Marker is in Nauvoo, Illinois, in Hancock County.
-Marker is on Bluff Street north of Mulholland Street (Illinois Route 96), on the right when traveling north.
+It is on Bluff Street north of Mulholland Street (Illinois Route 96), on the right when traveling north.
 Plaque is in Nauvoo City Park, next to Nauvoo City Hall.
 Touch for map.
 Marker is at or near this postal address: 60 Bluff St, Nauvoo IL 62354, United States of America.
 Touch for directions.

 Paid Advertisement